 - ii.
 What work or task the animal has been trained to perform.

-Responsible Party: Office of Disability Accommodation or Human Resources
+Responsible Party: Office of Disability Access or Human Resources

 3. Responsibilities of Service Animal Owner/Handler.